 Bergen's free fish market offers visitors local sights and sounds at no cost.
-Enjoy a stroll around the market while looking at crafts and flowers, fresh farm goods and seafood.
-The fish market is in a charming location in the heart of the city between the Norway's fjords and Bergen's seven mountains, according to visitBergen.com, the city's official website.
-"The Fish Market in Bergen has since the 1200s been a meeting place for merchants and fishermen," the website notes.
+Enjoy a stroll around the market while looking at crafts, flowers, fresh farm goods, and seafood.
+The fish market is in a charming location in the heart of the city between Norway's fjords and Bergen's seven mountains.
+According to visitBergen.com, the city's official website, the Fish Market has been a meeting place for merchants and fishermen since the 1200s.

 The Bergen Card grants you free admission to attractions and sights in the city, along with free public transportation and parking.
-Bergen's city card also gives you access to cultural events, sightseeing trips and additional savings in local restaurants and shops.
+Bergen's city card also gives you access to cultural events, sightseeing trips, and additional savings in local restaurants and shops.
 The card is not free, but it is an inexpensive investment that will give you free passage to plenty of great things to do.

-Constitution Day -- also known as National Day, or "Syttende Mai" in Norwegian -- is celebrated on May 17 throughout Norway, including in Bergen.
-During this free event, visitors and locals alike watch colorful processions of children with banners, flags and bands, just as you would see at independence day celebrations in many other countries.
-It's colorful, it's exciting -- and it's free.
+Constitution Day—also known as National Day, or "Syttende Mai" in Norwegian—is celebrated on May 17 throughout Norway, including in Bergen.
+During this free event, visitors and locals alike watch colorful processions of children with banners, flags, and bands, just as you would see at independence day celebrations in many other countries.
+It's colorful, it's exciting—and it's free.